mariavechtomova/Udacity_capstone/digit_recognition/Capstone Udacity.md

 	def accuracy(prediction,true_lables):
 		return (np.sum([np.min for a in prediction == true_lables])/len(prediction)

+Another metrics we could consider would be accuracy based on number correctly predicted digits.
+For instance, if we have two house numbers 90 and 567 and our model predicts 80 and 561 instead, we would say that we predicted 3 out of 5 digits correctly, therefore have accuracy of 60%.

+However, this would not be a logical approach.
+The model can be used for automatic map generation, and if at lease 1 digit in a number is wrong, it would cause a lot of misunderstanding.
+While using accuracy metrics defined above, we say that house number is accurate only if all digits in the sequence are predicted correctly.
+In the example above we would therefore get accuracy of 0%, what is completely justified.

 ### II.
 Analysis
 #### II.1.
 Data exploration
 In this project two different datasets were used: MNIST dataset (which was loaded directly from tensorflow) and SVHN dataset (from http://ufldl.stanford.edu/housenumbers/).